LI-BING-HUA/-/ESL.md

 Q: Moore's Law

-A: The number of transistors on a chip roughly doubles every 18 months, while the chip price remains the same.
+A: The number of transistors on a chip doubles every 18 months, while the chip price remains the same.

 **Q2 (a)**

 Q: Given a Digital Signal Processing (DSP) application as an example, why we say at system design level we can accurately give a cycle accurate design spec?

-A: Because a DSP has a fixed sampling rate.
+A: Because of fixed sampling rate.

 **Q2 (b)**

 Q: Please discuss why low power design has to do with memory access analysis and how memory access analysis depends on data flow analysis.

-A: On data flow analysis, we use memory access.
-These occupy 80% in data flow, so we design low power system.
+A: Memory access takes at least 80% of dynamic power; reducing memory access reduces power.
+The amount of memory access is decided by data flow analysis.

 **Q3**